karaokemugen/karaokemugen-server/README.md

 # Deploy via Docker

-- Copy `.env.example` to `.env` and change the environment variables to your needs. `ADMIN_USER` and `ADMIN_PASSWORD` will be used to create an admin user during container launch.
+- Copy `.env.example` to `.env` and change the environment variables to your needs.
 - If you are going to use the "remote" feature (allowing short URLs for people using Karaoke Mugen app on your server, like `https://abcd.mugen.re`) make sure you're using a wildcard domain certificate so all subdomains of your KM Server are using the certificate.
 See `docs/docker/apache.example.conf` for guidance.
 - Make sure a git repository with your karaoke base exists in `app/repos/karaokebase/json`.
 - Run `docker compose up -d`
 - Point your reverse proxy to port 1350 as it's the only exposed port.
+- Create a new user and it'll be automatically made admin.
+Only the first user created is made admin.

 # Installation from source